-In my (not too long ago) youth, I was a very judgmental person.
-In fact, I wrote an article about it where I talk about judgment being the ultimate relationship destroyer.
-It sounds like a movie title but it was really true, every single romantic relationship in my life up until this one suffered from my judgments.
+In most of my relationships, I was a very judgmental person.
+In fact I wrote an article about it where I talk about judgment being the “ultimate relationship destroyer”.
+It sounds like a movie title but those words were really true: Every single romantic relationship in my life up until the one I am in now suffered from my judgments.

-In my early 40s, I started realizing maybe I have a problem, maybe I’m the common denominator for all the breakups that are happening in my life, maybe it’s something I need to look at and so I decided to.
-It was just about the time my wife and I were getting separated, in the sense of, “Hey, let’s take some time apart so we can work on ourselves and come back together as better people.”
-That truly was the agreement.
+In my early 40s, I started realizing maybe I have a problem and that maybe I’m the common denominator for all the breakups that are happening in my life.
+I decided that maybe it was something I need to look at.
+So I decided to.

-When that happened, I was able to reflect on what I was doing and realize that my high judgment of her was really affecting us.
-It was really causing a huge rift.
-I would come home and if she was not doing something that I wanted her to do, or doing something that I didn’t want her to do, I would be a jerk.
+After we separated, I was able to reflect on what I was doing and realize that my high judgment of her was really affecting us.
+It was causing a huge rift.
+I would come home and, if she was not doing something that I wanted her to do, or doing something that I didn’t want her to do, I would be a jerk.
 I wouldn’t even be outwardly a jerk; I would give her the silent treatment.

 The silent treatment can be just as awful as being yelled at, if not worse sometimes.
 At least when you’re being yelled at, it’s on the table; you can work with it, you can hear the words that the other person is saying and work with those words.

 But silence is interpretable.
 It’s one of those things where you have no understanding of what’s going on in the other person and they’re withdrawing connection, they’re withdrawing love, they’re withdrawing any type of feedback.
 They’re just checked out – not from the world – but from you.
 They’re checked out from you.